-In Canada, our approach was simple, work diligently as an industry, reassure our clients abroad, and care for our surrogates here in Canada.
+In Canada, our approach was simple, work diligently as an industry, reassure our clients abroad, and care for our surrogate moms here in Canada.

 Our approach was simple, but the work attached to the approach certainly wasn’t.
 Working with Global Affairs Canada to create a system which would allow intended parents to travel into Canada, to be present for the births of their babies.
 Global Affairs Canada didn’t have us on their radars, but Cindy Wasser took the lead for our working group, and got busy educating the Canadian government on the stories of these families who were essentially separated by borders being closed, with very little notice.

 The system is now in place, and we have seen it work – Clients travelling in, and out of Canada with babies.
 All of this while Passport Canada offices across the country are closed, other than for urgent issues.
 We were able to plead on behalf of our clients that these were in fact urgent issues.